 MODULE 4

-Fueling Partnership With Short-Term Teams (Post-Field)
+Fueling Partnership With Short-Term Teams (Post-Community)

 Introduction

-When a fellowship or other goer group comes to serve with you in your community, they are partnering with you during the time they are there.
+When a fellowship or other goer-group comes to serve with you in your community, they are partnering with you during the time they are there.
 However, we often overlook the potential for these short-term experiences to become a launch pad for other forms of partnership throughout the rest of the year.
 In order to maximize the potential for short-term teams to fuel holistic community transformation, we need to integrate them into ongoing, impactful partner relationships.
 Effective short-term team ministry should go hand-in-hand with committed relationships with fellowships and other organizational partnerships.

 The needs in your community are too big for you and your team, but God can use you as a doorway for fellowships and other organizations to have an impact through strategic partnership.
 This module is intended to help you use the short-term teams process to effectively develop deeper, more impactful partnerships.